 NOTE: This is an accordion with expandable folds.
 Click on a fold to expand it.
 Each item has a "Status" line and a detailed description of what the EMC has done.
 Finished items will have links to other pages in our website.
 The first time you visit this page, all the lists will be collapsed.
 You can collapse and expand the different items and leave them in mixed states.
 All expanded entries will still be expanded the next time you visit this page within a single web browser session.
 However, if you reload the page or revisit it after closing your browser, all the lists will again be collapsed.

 In the spring of 2017, the EMC received an IU Research Equipment Fund (REF) grant for the purchase of a Fischione model 1070 NanoClean Ar/O plasma cleaner.
 The plasma cleaner can be used to burn away contaminating hydrocarbons both from all our specimen holders and from actual specimens that contaminate badly while examining with TEM and/or STEM.
 Cleaning the holder is especially important when using the Poseidon liquid cell holder.
 Included in the plasma cleaner purchase was a model 9020 vacuum pumping station for maintaining up to five specimen holders under vacuum.
-The pumping station replaces the Gatan model 655 Dry Pumping Station in the Simon Hall EM area and allows us to move that system to the Myers Hall EM area where it can be used in conjuction with the JEOL JEM 1400plus.
+The pumping station replaces the Gatan model 655 Dry Pumping Station in the Simon Hall EM area and allows us to move that system to the Myers Hall EM area where it can be used in conjunction with the JEOL JEM 1400plus.

 Several groups have developed tools that allow modern electron microscopes to collect image data in an automated fashion.
 Leginon has been developed by Bridget Carragher, Clint Potter and others in the National Resource for Automated Molecular Microscopy (NRAMM) based at the Simons Electron Microscopy Center (formerly known as the New York Structural Biology Center) and is primarily designed to interact with FEI electron microscopes.
 However, there are several ports of the software to JEOL instruments similar to our 3200FS and we hope that Clint and Bridget will begin to support JEOL instruments more fully.
 We are exploring the possibility of installing Leginon here, but nothing concrete is being done before there are assurances of long-term support from the NRAMM group.